bufbuild/protobuf-es/MANUAL.md

 }
 ```

-To use the data structure, you generate with a Protobuf compiler and a plugin for the language of your choice.
-To learn
+To use the data structure, you generate code with a Protobuf compiler and a plugin for the language of your choice.
-more about the capabilities, please check the [official language guide][protobuf.dev].
+To learn more about Protobuf's capabilities, read the [official language guide][protobuf.dev].

 ## What is Protobuf-ES?

 Protobuf-ES is a complete implementation of Protocol Buffers in TypeScript, suitable for web browsers and Node.js,
-created by [Buf](https://buf.build).
-It is the only fully-compliant JavaScript Protobuf library that passes the
+created by [Buf].
+It's the only fully-compliant JavaScript Protobuf library that passes the Protobuf conformance
-Protobuf conformance tests - [read more on our blog][buf.build/conformance-blog].
+tests—[read more on our blog][blog-post].

 Protobuf-ES consists of three npm packages: